 Runestone Electric has a variety of renewable energy options available for its members.
-From a community solar garden, to wind and solar subscription plans available through REA's power supplier, Great River Energy, to off-peak charging rates for electric cars, REA has an option to fit your needs.
+From wind and solar subscription plans available through REA's power supplier, Great River Energy, to offpeak charging rates for electric cars, REA has an option to fit your needs.